donnybrilliant/terminal.sh/README.md

 FIX ASAP:

-- scan command, then follow workflow
+- scan command (flags to show different info)
   I should use utils more places getUsers etc
   I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)